Blackledge–Kearney House

-Blackledge-Kearney House, also known as Cornwallis' Headquarters, is located within the Palisades Interstate Park in Alpine, Bergen County, New Jersey, United States.
-The original, southern portion of the house was probably built in the 1760s, and the northern addition built around 1840.
-It was added to the National Register of Historic Places on July 24, 1984.
-Lord Cornwallis was believed to have used the house as a temporary headquarters during his crossing of the Hudson River in 1776, but modern historians dispute this claim.
+The Blackledge–Kearney House is located within the Palisades Interstate Park in the borough of Alpine in Bergen County, New Jersey, United States.
+The historic stone house was built around 1750 and was documented as Cornwallis Headquarters by the Historic American Buildings Survey (HABS) in 1936.
+It was added to the National Register of Historic Places on July 24, 1984, for its significance in architecture and exploration/settlement.
+It was listed as part of the Early Stone Houses of Bergen County Multiple Property Submission (MPS).
+Lord Cornwallis was believed to have used the house as a temporary headquarters during his crossing of the Hudson River (during the Battle of Fort Lee) in 1776, but modern historians dispute this claim.

 History

 The house was built at Closter Landing in the 1760s.
 Maria Blackledge, the daughter of Benjamin Blackledge lived in the house with her husband Daniel Van Sciver.
 The house was purchased in 1817 by James and Rachel Kearney.
 James died in 1831 and Rachel used the house as a tavern.
 The house was expanded to accommodate the tavern.
-In 1907 the house was purchased by the Palisades Interstate Park.
+In 1907 the house was purchased by the Palisades Interstate Park Commission.
 The house was used as a police station for the park in the 1920s.

 The park now uses the house as a museum known as Kearney House.